OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

 ## Select the edge of a used range

-An add-in can select the edges of the used range in the current worksheet, based on the currently selected range.
+An add-in can select the edge of the used range, based on the currently selected range.
 A used range is any cell or series of contiguous cells that have been edited in the worksheet.
 In the following screenshot, the used range is the table with values in each cell, **C5:F12**.
 The empty cells outside this table are outside the used range.

 ![A table with data from C5:F12 in Excel](../images/excel-ranges-used-range.png)